-(Prerequisites: Satisfactory completion of NURS 3205, 3307, 3408; Corequisites: NURS 3380, 3510, 3315) This clinical/ laboratory experience provides opportunities to care for clients and families in obstetrical settings using knowledge obtained from the theory courses in developing family nursing.
+(Prerequisites: Satisfactory completion of NURS 3205, 3307, 3408; Corequisites: NURS 3380, 3510, 3315) This clinical/laboratory experience provides

 3106.
 Nursing Transitions I (1:1:0 H)

 (Pre/co requisites: NURS 3205 level courses and all corequisites must be in progress.)
 The student will identify and describe professional nursing roles in the transition from military health care service to professional nursing.
 This course is restricted to VBSN students only.